Why 4-point measurements?Latest updated: April 9, 2021

 For voltage control mode (potentiostatic), the instrument applies a determined voltage between both power cables according to the cell-desired voltage.
 In this case, the senses are a part of the regulation: the system adapts the voltage applied between the power cables to obtain the desired voltage between the senses.

-We’ve seen the senses position is decisive for the measurement or for the control of the cell under test.
-It is possible to use a 2-point connection to the cell, but to guarantee qualitative experiments, a 4-point measurement is recommended.
+We’ve seen the position of the senses is decisive for the measurement or for the control of the cell under test.
+It is possible to use a 2-point connection between the cell and the potentiostat, but to guarantee qualitative experiments, a 4-point measurement is recommended.

 A 4-point connection to an electrochemical device separates the current-carrying leads from the voltage-sensing leads.
-This ensures that there is no current passing through the voltage-sensing leads, or through connectors, cables, or connection interfaces (extension cables, battery holders…).
+This ensures that there is no current passing through the voltage-sensing leads, or through connectors, cables, or connection interfaces with the potentiostat (extension cables, battery holders…).

 Let us consider the following example.
 In this case, connection cables are considered as resistors R1 and R3, and the cell as a resistor R2 (Fig. 1).